jijihohococo/ichi-orm/README.md

 ### Pagination

-In this library, you can use two types of pagination.
+This library supports two types of pagination:

 1. Database Pagination
 2. Array Pagination

-The default paginated data per page is 10.
-You can customize that number.
+The default number of items per page is 10.
+You can customize this number.
-Pagination functions will output the array according to the below format.
+The pagination functions return an array in the following format.
-So, you can use server pagination into your frontend (like Vue and React) with that array data.
+You can use this array data for server-side pagination in your frontend application, such as Vue or React.

 ```php
 [